Collective Worship

 A Class Worship book, displayed in each classroom, records these responses.

-We have strong links with Christ Church.
+We have strong links with the Old Town Partnership of Churches.
 Throughout the year we regularly use Christ Church and invite families to join our school community to celebrate the Christian Festivals of Harvest, Christmas and Easter.
-We also use the church as a teaching resource whenever possible and the Rev Simon Stevenette leads some of our worship.
+We also use the churches as a teaching resource whenever possible.
+The Rev. Simon Stevenette and Rev. Rach Collins, regularly lead some of our key stage worship alongside Mark Barrett and Janet Roe.

 Please click here to visit Christ Church website.

 King William has a Church Council which represents the children in each class.
-These children regularly participate in whole school worship and alongside Mrs Aljoe suggest new ideas in support of our Christian Distinctiveness.
+These children regularly participate in whole school worship and alongside Ms Prevost suggest new ideas in support of our Christian Distinctiveness.
 For example, they have played a key role in developing our spiritual garden.

 In our school we always think of how we can serve and help others.
 Over the course of a year we support a number of charities:

 In addition to supporting charities, we have regularly sent letters and cards to some of the elderly residents in the area.
 Feedback from the staff showed how much these were appreciated.
-For Christmas 2021, Church Council helped to pack Christmas Hampers for people who lived alone in the Old Town community, school staff donated gifts to four residents of Kingsmead Nursing home who have no family of their own and Zebra and Leopard class made hamper labels and Christmas cards for Christ Church parishioners.
+For Christmas 2022, Church Council helped to set the tables for Christmas Dinner at Christ Church in the Community Centre for people who lived alone in the Old Town community.
+For Christmas 2021, Church Council helped to pack Christmas hampers for for people who lived alone in the Old Town community and school staff donated gifts to four residents of Kingsmead Nursing home who have no family of their own.
+Zebra and Leopard class made hamper labels and Christmas cards for Christ Church parishioners.

-In the past, Leopard class have helped at Bath Road Methodist Church fortnightly luncheon club.
-This year, Sing Club sang carols at Kingsmead Nursing Home a local care homes in Old Town supporting individuals with nursing, residential and dementia care needs.
+Leopard class help at Bath Road Methodist Church fortnightly luncheon club.
+This year, Sing Club sang carols at Christmas and sang other songs at Easter for residents Kingsmead Nursing Home a local care homes in Old Town supporting individuals with nursing, residential and dementia care needs.
+A small group of children also enjoyed Christmas crafts at Kingsmead.

 'The children are taught how to make a positive difference within their local community and wider society by living, and putting into action, their Christian values.'
 OFSTED 2019